bjorkert/patches/README.md

 ```

 ## Overlaping override bug
 There is a bug in Loop when it comes to overlapping overrides.
 If you manage to get overlapping overrides, Loop will crash and will not be able to start again until 48 hours has passed.
-I have made a pull request to resolve this, a fix is available here until the pull request is approved.
+I have made a pull request to resolve this (https://github.com/LoopKit/LoopKit/pull/449), a fix is available here until the pull request is approved.
 ```console
 git apply --directory=LoopKit <<< $(curl -s https://raw.githubusercontent.com/bjorkert/patches/master/overlappingOverride.patch)
 ```